Vreta abductions: Abduction of 1244

 Around 1244, Benedikte Sunadotter, the younger daughter of Sune Folkason and Helena Sverkersdotter, was being educated at the Vreta convent.
 Laurens Pedersson, Justiciar of Östergötland, abducted her.
 One theory is that Pedersson may have been a grandson of a king of the St. Eric dynasty and wished to unite that dynasty with Benedikte's Sverker dynasty.
 He may also have had designs on the throne.
 In any case, Benedikte was released and soon married high noble Svantepolk Knutsson, Lord of Viby, with whom she had several daughters and a son, Knut, who died childless.

 Abduction of 1288

 In 1288, Ingrid Svantepolksdotter, one of the daughters of Benedikte and Svantepolk, was being educated at the Vreta convent.
 Her father had intended her to marry a Danish nobleman, the future High Justiciar David Thorsteinsen.
-Folke Algotsson, a knight from Gothenland (and, according to myth, a descendant of Algaut), abducted her with the help of some of his brothers and fled with her to Norway.
-King Magnus III, reportedly livid about the wilful breach of women's safety in convents, had one of the brothers executed.
+Folke Algotsson, a knight from Götaland (and, according to myth, a descendant of Algaut), abducted her with the help of some of his brothers and fled with her to Norway.
+King Magnus Ladulås, reportedly livid about the wilful breach of women's safety in convents, had one of the brothers executed.

 Ingrid eventually returned from Norway and became abbess of Vreta.
 Her son, Knut Folkason, became Overlord of Blekinge and Lister.